fsharp/fslang-design/RFCs/FS-1030-anonymous-records.md

 ## Design Principle: Interop

 The feature must achieve compatibility with C# anonymous objects (from C# 3.0).
 These have an underlying .NET representation that:

 (a) is assembly-private

-   (b) uses very specific type and property names (understood by debugging tools) (c) has normal .NET metadata that supports normal .NET reflection (d) is in particular usable in LINQ queries
+(b) uses very specific type and property names (understood by debugging tools)

+(c) has normal .NET metadata that supports normal .NET reflection

+(d) is in particular usable in LINQ queries

 The major difference in the F# types are they are not assembly-private

 ## Design Principle: Interoperable compiled representations

-The need for interop means that anonymous records must use the "natural" compiler representations available on .NET:

-2. "Kind B" anonymous records must use a generated type with the same characteristics as used by C# anonymous records (except that it will be assembly-public)
+The need for interop means that anonymous records must use the "natural" compiler representations available on .NET.
+Anonymous records must use a generated type with the same characteristics as used by C# anonymous records (except that it will be assembly-public)

 ## Design Principle: Anonymous Records, not Anonymous Objects